 PayCode: Bringing Amazon offline with Western Union’s network

 A more recent pillar in Amazon’s fintech strategy is bringing parts of the world without the infrastructure to support digital payments into the Amazon ecosystem.

 With PayCode, Amazon is allowing consumers that haven’t previously been able to purchase goods on Amazon to buy items through the site and pay for them in cash via QR codes.
 Amazon piloted PayCode in countries including Colombia, Chile, Hong Kong, Kenya, Indonesia, Malaysia, the Philippines, Peru, Taiwan, and Thailand.
 It then expanded the program to Barbados, Costa Rica, Jamaica, Kazakstan, and Uruguay, before opening it to the US in September 2019.
 PayCode has also been introduced in the Federated States of Micronesia, Marshall Islands, Mauritius, Palau, Philippines, and Tanzania.

 The program is a partnership with Western Union, which is providing Amazon with the financial infrastructure it needs to enable offline cash payments.
 In these regions, consumers can pay for Amazon purchases by visiting a Western Union location and making a deposit in cash.

-PayCode gives Amazon a strategic way of assessing which markets might make the most sense for future expansion of Amazon’s core retail platform, which is currently live in 17 countries.
+PayCode gives Amazon a strategic way of assessing which markets might make the most sense for future expansion of Amazon’s core retail platform.

 PayCode could also represent a way for Amazon to eventually expand its influence among the underbanked in countries where it already has a live retail market.